jeremyherbert/python-polyglot-turtle/README.md

 - `FAST`: 400kHz
 - `FAST_PLUS`: 1MHz

+### PWM

+Pulse Width Modulation (PWM) signals can be used for driving motors and dimming LEDs.
+PWM can be enabled on GPIO pins as necessary (for the polyglot-turtle-xiao it is only supported on GPIO 2 and 3).

+To use the PWM functionality, one must first call the function `pwm_get_info`.
+This will return an array containing information about the PWM capabilities of the device:

+1. The first element of the array is the maximum value the internal counter can count up to
+2. The second element is the maximum value for the compare threshold
+3. The final element is an array of all possible counter clock rates.
+The fastest clock rate will be element 0, with any others sorted in order of decreasing frequency.

+To instruct the device to output a PWM signal, you need to pass the following arguments to `pwm_set`:

+- the gpio pin number to use for the output
+- the counter period
+- the counter duty cycle
+- optionally, the clock rate index (the index of the clock rate you wish to use from the clock rate array)

+The counter model used by the polyglot-turtle device is fairly simple.
+The counter will count from 0 to the counter period value at the specified clock rate.
+When the counter period value is reached, the counter will reset to 0 and begin counting up again.
+The PWM output is controlled by the comparison between the current counter value and the supplied duty cycle value:

+1. if the counter < duty cycle, set output high
+2. else set output low

+For an example of using this functionality, take a look at the `pwm_servo.py` example in this repository.
+This example generates a PWM signal with a 20ms period and a 1-2ms varying duty cycle to drive a servo motor.

 ## Further examples

 There are some simple examples in the git repository you can look at for more information.